daniel-de-wit/hellodialog/README.md

 $ composer require czim/hellodialog
 ```

-Then add the service providers in `config/app.php`:
+Then add the service provider in `config/app.php`:

     Czim\HelloDialog\HelloDialogServiceProvider::class,
-    Czim\HelloDialog\Mail\MailServiceProvider::class,

-In the same file, comment out or remove the standard Laravel MailServiceProvider:

-    //Illuminate\Mail\MailServiceProvider::class,

-Note that this step, and adding the `MailServiceProvider` is only necessary if you plan to use the `hellodialog` mail driver for use with Laravel's `Mail` facade.
-If not, only the `HelloDialogServiceProvider` is required.

 Finally publish the config using the artisan command: